tmprk/psychopy-docs/content/docs/programs/line-in-shape-js/_index.md

 ## Key parts of the solution

-PsychoJS library doesn't require any interface with a server to display shapes and accept keystrokes, etc. As a result, I decided to dabble in serverless and host the core program and Netlify Functions ✨, and call the lambda functions.
-In the words of netlify:
+PsychoJS library doesn't require any server-side code to display shapes and accept keystrokes, etc. As a result, I decided to dabble in serverless and host the core program on Netlify, utlizing Netlify Functions ✨ for uploading data.
+In the words of Netlify:

 > *Deploy server-side code that works as API endpoints, runs automatically in response to events, or processes more complex jobs in the background.*
 >
 > *Functions receive request context or event data, and return data back to your front end.*

-This is perfect because everything up until the CSV upload is local; the keystroke input, trial results, and CSV formatting are all done in javascript on the browser.
-Once all the this happens, the plan was to call a function endpoint (passing in the CSV data through the event body) and my function would handle the data and upload it somewhere safe.
+This is perfect because everything up until the CSV upload is local; displaying shapes, keystroke input, trial results, and CSV formatting are all done in javascript on the browser.
+Once all the this happens, the plan was to call a Netlify function endpoint (passing in the CSV data through the event body) and my function would handle the data and upload it somewhere safe.

 In addition to the actual program written in PsychoJS, here is a simple Netlify function I used: